IgorTodorovskiIBM/blog/_posts/2026-04-20-z-vector-search.md

 This returns the relevant system code documentation explaining that S0C4 is a protection exception, typically caused by a program accessing storage it doesn't own.

-## z-console: RAG for the Operator Console
+## z-console: One Application on Top of the Engine

-The IBM messages knowledge base makes `z-query` useful immediately, but it still assumes someone stops to search.
-In practice, operators work from a live console, under time pressure, while messages keep arriving.
-That is where **z-console** comes in.
+The IBM messages knowledge base makes `z-query` useful immediately, but it is only one way to use the engine.
+To show what a full application built on top of `z-vector-search` can look like, I also built **z-console**.

 Built on top of `z-vector-search`, **z-console** brings the same retrieval pipeline directly to the operator console.
 It is the answer to the question from the intro: what if a z/OS operator could just *ask* about a console message?